GodotModding/gmlwiki/includes/abbreviations.md

 *[vanilla]: Refers to the base game without modifications *[directory]: Programmer word for "Folder"
-*[API]: "Application Programming Interface" <br>Basically pre-made functions someone else provides for you to use *[API]: "Application Programming Interface" <br>Basically pre-made functions someone else provides for you to use *[method]: Name for a function that belongs to an object *[methods]: Name for functions which belong to an object *[Properties]: Name for variables which belong to an object
+*[API]: "Application Programming Interface" <br>Basically pre-made functions someone else provides for you to use *[APIs]: "Application Programming Interface" <br>Basically pre-made functions someone else provides for you to use *[method]: Name for a function that belongs to an object *[methods]: Name for functions which belong to an object *[Properties]: Name for variables which belong to an object